-This is a configuration pragma which affects the choice of default alignments for types where no alignment is explicitly specified.
+This is a configuration pragma which affects the choice of default alignments for types and objects where no alignment is explicitly specified.
 There is a time/space trade-off in the selection of these values.
 Large alignments result in more efficient code, at the expense of larger data space, since sizes have to be increased to match these alignments.
 Smaller alignments save space, but the access code is slower.
-The normal choice of default alignments (which is what you get if you do not use this pragma, or if you use an argument of OFF), tries to balance these two requirements.
+The normal choice of default alignments for types and individual alignment promotions for objects (which is what you get if you do not use this pragma, or if you use an argument of OFF), tries to balance these two requirements.